ultralytics/ultralytics/docs/en/integrations/weights-biases.md

 Upon running the usage code snippet above, you can expect the following key outputs:

 - The setup of a new run with its unique ID, indicating the start of the training process.
-- A concise summary of the model’s structure, including the number of layers and parameters.
+- A concise summary of the model's structure, including the number of layers and parameters.
 - Regular updates on important metrics such as box loss, cls loss, dfl loss, precision, recall, and mAP scores during each training epoch.
 - At the end of training, detailed metrics including the model's inference speed, and overall accuracy metrics are displayed.
 - Links to the Weights & Biases dashboard for in-depth analysis and visualization of the training process, along with information on local log file locations.